lcampit/ThoughtSync/README.md

 - `thoughtsync new <filename.txt>` to create a new note in your vault
 - `thoughtsync today` to create and/or open the journal note of today
+- `thoughtysync sync` to stage, commit and optionally push your vault to your remote git repository

 ### ⚙️ Configuration